Training Shoes vs. Running Shoes: What’s the Difference and Which Should You Wear?

 Frequently Asked Questions

 Running shoes don’t provide enough stability and support for lateral movements, so they’re not recommended for training at the gym.
-Doing plyometric moves in running shoes, particularly if they involve side-to-side movement, can increase your chances of injury.
+Doing plyometric moves in running shoes, particularly if they involve side-to-side movement, can increase your chance of injury.

 A running shoe will provide you with more support and cushioning for walking long distances than a training shoe.
 If you’re just going for a short, casual stroll, any type of comfortable shoe is fine.
-But if you’re race walking, marathon walking, hiking or walking long distances, a running shoe will be a better bet.
+But if you’re race walking, marathon walking, hiking, or walking long distances, a running shoe will be a better bet.

-High-intensity interval training involves moving in all different directions and often relies heavily on plyometrics.
+High-intensity interval training sometimes involves moving in all different directions and often relies heavily on plyometrics.
 Training shoes are designed to stabilize your feet when you move from side to side or land from a jump, so they’re much better suited for HIIT workouts than running shoes are.